velipso/gvasm/docs/assembler/README.md

 ### `.arm`

 Switches the assembler into ARM mode (default).
-Automatically aligns to word boundary.

 Note that `.arm`/`.thumb` is scoped to the closest `.begin`/`.end` block: